 For students majoring in scientific fields, these courses are preparation for major study; for students who will continue their studies outside the sciences, they provide a basic understanding and appreciation of methods and developments in the fields.
 Many of the selected courses are designed for nonscience majors.

-Foreign Language (zero to four quarters)
+Foreign Language (zero to four courses)

 Roosevelt College students are required to demonstrate basic conversational and reading proficiency in a modern foreign language, or advanced reading proficiency in a classical language, by completing the fourth quarter of foreign language instruction (or equivalent) with a passing grade.
 Often students fulfill this requirement in three or four courses by continuing study in the foreign language they studied in high school.

 Students may also complete this requirement by demonstrating advanced language ability on a special proficiency exam.
 Students considering this option should consult with a Roosevelt College academic counselor during their first year at UC San Diego.